sazzouz/ayora-challenge/README.md

 - Lambda invocations: ~43,800 per month (every minute) + scheduled invocations exactly 5 minutes after order is placed
 - Total estimated cost: ~ less than $1 per month

 This negligible cost provides great operational value in ensuring orders are processed in a timely manner.
-This assumes the service isn’t handling a high volume of orders.
+This assumes the service isn't handling a high volume of orders.
 In that cases, it may be better to remove the per-order scheduled task and rely on a well-tuned recurring job instead, perhaps more frequent that per-minute.

 ### Authorisation Strategy